jadermcg/kflex/README.md

-# kflex + SMT: A Fast and Efficient Framework for Counting and Manipulating kmers
+# kflex: A Fast and Efficient Framework for Counting and Manipulating kmers

 ## Introdução